 Similar to niacinamide, azelaic acid is a multi-functional skincare ingredient, as it tackles different kinds of skin issues and fix imperfections such as acne, rosacea, redness, hyperpigmentation, melasma and shrink large pores.

 And oh, don’t let the word “acid” fool you, azelaic acid isn’t a hard-hitter ingredient, or the kind that sensitizes the skin like retinoids, AHAs and BHA.
 Azelaic acid exfoliates the skin more gently than glycolic, lactic, and salicylic acid does.

 According to Joshua Zeichner, MD, director of cosmetic and clinical research at Mount Sinai Hospital, “Unlike other acids, azelaic acid does not make you sensitive to the sun.”

 But that shouldn’t mean you should not always wear your sunscreen, for Christ’s sake do wear your sunscreen always (during the day) before stepping outside.

 My Honest Experience With The Combination Of Tretinoin and Azelaic Acid.

 Effect On Acne.

-Holy Jeezz!!!, It was a bomb!!!.
+Holy Jeezz!, It was a bomb!.
 I applied these acids in a pea-size amount on my whole face (I didn’t spot-treat),…….. and you know what?
-All my acne-breakouts are gone!!!.
+All my acne-breakouts were all gone!.
 You can see for yourself in the pictures below:

 And what actually baffled me was that, the result was rapid, I swear I could see my acne gradually healing at day-3 of treatment.
 This encouraged me, I had to keep up with the treatment religiously till the second week (week 2), boom!! — It was a sweep-off.
 All acne breakouts wiped-off without a trace.
 I kept on using these duo-actives despite not having any active acne on my face till week 3.
 This is to enable me give a precise review about the combination of these two acids.